yiyayou/sea-c34-python/students/MeganSlater/README.md

 ## My Wild Past Life!

 It's actually not that wild.
 My training is as a professional french hornist and I spent a couple of years doing that before I decided that the literal 'starving' part of starving artist was not actually that great.
-I'm sure that someday I'll have a midlife crisis where I grow out all my hair, lock myself in a practice room and start taking auditions agian* but in the meantime I'm here because I wanted to persue a lifelong interest in all things logical.
+I'm sure that someday I'll have a midlife crisis where I grow out all my hair, lock myself in a practice room and start taking auditions agian but in the meantime I'm here because I wanted to persue a lifelong interest in all things logical.

-*this is my joking font.
-Since you don't know me I thought I'd let you know that I'm being wry here, not crazy.